-How to Do Alternate Nostril Breathing (Nadi Shodhan Pranayama)
+How To Do Alternate Nostril Breathing (Nadi Shodhana)

-- Place the tip of the index finger and middle finger of the right hand in between the eyebrows, the ring finger and little finger on the left nostril, and the thumb on the right nostril.
-We will use the ring finger and little finger to open or close the left nostril and thumb for the right nostril.
+- Place the tip of the index finger and middle finger of the right hand in between the eyebrows with the ring finger and little finger on the left nostril, and the thumb on the right nostril.
+Use the ring finger and little finger to open and close the left nostril and use the thumb for the right nostril.

-- Press your thumb down on the right nostril and breathe out gently through the left nostril.
+- Release the thumb on the right nostril and breathe out through the right nostril.

-Benefits of Alternate Nostril Breathing (Nadi Shodhan Pranayama)
+Benefits of Alternate Nostril Breathing (Nadi Shodhana Pranayama)

-- Works therapeutically for most circulatory and respiratory problems.
+- Therapeutic for the circulatory and respiratory systems

 - Helps harmonize the left and right hemispheres of the brain, which correlate to the logical and emotional sides of our personality.